Tuition & Fees

 - Financial Aid: Please read the Financial Aid section of this catalog or visit www.uta.edu/fao for information.

 - Enrollment Loans: Loans are offered only if funds are available and the borrower meets underwriting requirements.
-Loans are available at the Office of Student Accounts, Room 130, Davis Hall.
+Loans are available online via TouchNet or at the Office of Student Accounts, Room 130, Davis Hall.
 Please visit our Web site, www.uta.edu/fees, and select Enrollment Loans for specified dates and requirements.
 Enrollment loans are not available to Accelerated Online students or students enrolled in the Finish@UT program.

 Questions may be directed to the Office of Student Accounts, 817-272-2172 or by email at email@example.com.
 Detailed student account information may not be released to anyone other than the student without the student’s written permission in the Office of Student Accounts.